Does the Czech Republic have a sanctions regime in place?

 Does the Czech Republic have a licensing or authorisation system in place?

 Yes, in terms of trade sanctions the relevant government body is the Ministry of Industry and Trade.
 Traders in military material have to apply for an import or export license for every single contract whose object is military material.
 The decision on granting of the import/export license is issued by the Ministry of Industry and Trade based on the binding statements provided by the Ministry of foreign affairs, Ministry of Interior and Ministry of Defence.

 What are the consequences for a breach of sanctions in the Czech Republic?

-In some cases a breach of sanctions is a criminal offence.
-If the Ministry of Finance has a reasonable suspicion that a criminal offence has been committed, it should provide the Police with the necessary evidence.
+In certain cases a breach of sanctions can be considered as a criminal offence.
+If FAO finds out facts indicating a reasonable suspicion that a criminal offence has been committed, it should inform the Police and should provide the police with the necessary evidence.

 Who are the relevant regulators in the Czech Republic and what are their contact details?